MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     $KeyVaultToken = $Response.access_token
     ```

 1. Use PowerShell’s Invoke-WebRequest command to retrieve the secret you created earlier in the Key Vault, passing the access token in the Authorization header.
 You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault.
+Reminder - URI for Key Vault is on the Overview tab.

     ```
-    Invoke-RestMethod -Uri https://<your-key-vault-URL>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}
+    Invoke-RestMethod -Uri https://<your-key-vault-URI>/secrets/<secret-name>?api-version=2016-10-01 -Method GET -Headers @{Authorization="Bearer $KeyVaultToken"}
     ```
 1. You should receive a response that looks like the following:
     ```